aaronparker/m365apps/README.md

 # Microsoft 365 Apps packager for Intune

-A script and workflow for creating a Microsoft Intune package for the Microsoft 365 Apps.
+A PowerShell script and GitHub Actions workflow for creating a Microsoft Intune package for the Microsoft 365 Apps.

 ## Configuration Files